Things you should and should not be doing.

 Most managers: take 10-15 minutes before the meeting to skim individual goals and make notes

 Great managers: understand the importance of showing how invested they are in coaching and developing their team.
-Prepare in advance by collecting peer input, reviewing notes from 1:1s of the last 6 months, and planning discussion points to structure the meeting constructively.
+Prepare in advance by collecting peer input, reviewing notes from 1:1s of the last 6 months, plan performance review questions and planning discussion points to structure the meeting constructively.

 How to prep like a pro:

 - Review the employee’s goal accomplishment till now – have they been slow / on track / beating targets?
 This could say a lot about how you set goals as well

 - Review action plans from any 1:1s you’ve held till now (if you haven’t already, use our guide to start holding effective 1:1s today!) to make sure neither of you have dropped the ball on anything

 - Examine any 360 degree feedback, social feedback, peer inputs etc. to identify trends, strengths and opportunities that should be discussed for the future